-- 1. Overview (re AuxMan chapter 11) - a.
+- 1. Overview (re AUXMAN chapter 11) - a.
 Personal and team awards often provide the best form of "pay" for the extraordinary efforts of Auxiliarists.
 They serve as formal acknowledgement of service by the Coast Guard and the Coast Guard Auxiliary.
 Accordingly, all due attempts must be made at all levels of the award processing system to ensure they reflect and are commensurate with the efforts that they are crafted to recognize. - b.
 Unlike active duty and reserve awards, Auxiliary awards do not get processed and reviewed by an awards board.
 This is beneficial in terms of time, logistics, and expenses that are avoided.
-Nevertheless, Auxiliary awards, particularly those presented in national forums, undergo a painstaking edit and review process from their start at the hands of the award originator until final signature by senior Coast Guard officers. - c.
-It is incumbent upon everyone involved in the Auxiliary award process to ensure that appropriate effort is put into the generation of a complete and comprehensive award package that is anchored in a citation worthy of the achievements of the nominee.
+Nevertheless, Auxiliary awards, particularly those presented in national forums, undergo a painstaking edit and review process from their start at the hands of the award originator.
+It is then routed through the Auxiliary's chain of leadership until it reaches the CHIDIRAUX's office for processing and final signature by senior Coast Guard officers. - c.
+It is incumbent upon everyone involved in the Auxiliary award process to ensure that appropriate effort is put into the generation of a complete and comprehensive award package (SF-1650, award citation/bullets) that is anchored in a citation worthy of the achievements of the nominee.
 The responsibility for initiation of such a package lies squarely upon the award originator.
-Subsequent entities in the award process each retain the authority and duty to return the package to the previous entity whenever the quality and completeness of the package do not meet standards. - 2.
-Basic Acronyms (re AuxMan chapter 11)
+Subsequent entities in the award process each retain the authority and duty to return the package to the previous entity whenever the quality and completeness of the package do not meet standards. - d.
+The level of award that an Auxiliarist is nominated for is subject to change, if the award package does not meet that award's specific criteria.
+Awards may be downgraded and upgraded while being routed for approval by VNACO and the CHIDIRAUX.
+In which case, it is again the responsibility of the award originator to provide ample justification and support if the level of the award is in question. - 2.
+Basic Acronyms (re AUXMAN chapter 11)

 a.
 AAM = Auxiliary Achievement Medal

 b.
 ACLOC = Auxiliary Commandant's Letter of Commendation

 c.
 ACM = Auxiliary Commendation Medal

 d.
 ADSM = Auxiliary Distinguished Service Medal

 e.
 ALOM = Auxiliary Legion of Merit

 f.
+AMOM = Auxiliary Medal of Operational Merit

+g.
 AMSM = Auxiliary Meritorious Service Medal

-g.
+h.
 DIRAUX = Director of Auxiliary

-h.
+i.
 MTC = Meritorious Team Commendation

-i.
+j.
 SOA = Summary of Action

-- 3. Fundamental "Do's" and "Don'ts" in Awards Processing (re AuxMan chapter 11) - a.
-Do's - (1) Do take the time to recognize those who go above and beyond the call of their normal Auxiliary duties. - (2) Do process award nominations well in advance of deadlines established by NACO.
-This allows sufficient time to identify and rectify any potential issues with the nomination package.

-06 Oct 05
+k.
+NACON = Auxiliary National Conference

+1. NTRAIN = Auxiliary National Training Conference